Malloway00/AEON-Unity/README.md

 ---

 ## 🌍 Core Values & Philosophy
-- **Cultural Preservation:** language recovery is a human right.
+- **Cultural Preservation:** Language recovery is a shared human right. ÆON provides free access to heritage and revitalization communities.
-- **Academic Accessibility:** tools for understanding language should not be gatekept.
+- **Academic Accessibility:** Research and understanding should never be gatekept; the outputs and processes of ÆON are documented and shareable.
-- **Ethical Pricing:** value-based, not extraction-based.
+- **Ethical Sustainability:** Fair, value-based pricing ensures the project can continue without exploitation or corporate ownership.
-- **Transparency:** full access to modules, no artificial restrictions.
+- **Responsible Stewardship:** Core systems remain protected to preserve integrity and prevent misuse, while linguistic results and methodologies remain accessible.
-- **Technical Excellence:** professional-grade systems across all backends.
+- **Technical Integrity:** Every build is maintained to professional and cultural standards of accuracy.

 ÆON is not just a product; it’s a **continuing effort to preserve linguistic memory through technology**.